Requirements for the Bachelor of Science (B.S.) in Biology

-No more than 4 credits of Human Anatomy & Physiology may be applied toward the Biology major, unless both BIOL 3410 and 3420 were completed prior to the 2016-17 academic year.
+For students who completed major declarations after August 1, 2016, no more than 4 credits of Human Anatomy & Physiology may be applied toward the Biology major, unless both were completed prior to the 2016-17 academic year.

 For students who are double-majors in Biology and another department/program: “No more than two courses can be counted simultaneously for two non-interdisciplinary majors; an interdisciplinary major may share up to three course with another major.”
 (See Number of Credits on the Declaring a Major page.)

 Transfer credits for courses taken at another institution after matriculation at the University of Virginia may be considered for outside elective credit toward the Biology major; however, required core (BIOL 3000, 3010, 3020, 3030, 3040 and 3050) and lab courses must be taken at the University of Virginia.
 (See Biology Undergraduate FAQ page .)

 The overall GPA for courses presented for the BS degree must be at least 2.000.
 These courses consist of: BIOL 3000, BIOL 3010, BIOL 3020, BIOL 3030, BIOL 3040, BIOL 3050, 6 credits of laboratory course work, and 9 credits of 4000-level elective BIOL courses.